 Approximately 400 participants from across British Columbia from two populations were recruited and administered a stated preference technique called best-worst scaling.
 This was used to help understand what matters most to patients, their family members, friends and carers.
 By having a number of individuals complete the survey, we were able to understand which aspects of hospital care matter most, and to which patients.

 Anticipated findings: Through this project, we anticipate that we will be able to identify aspects of hospital care that are most important to elderly patients, both frail and non-frail.

 Impact of findings: The results of this study will provide evidence on the relative importance of aspects of hospital care.
 Administrators may use this evidence, along with currently collected data, to inform efforts on which parts of hospital care should be prioritized for improvement as they deemed most important by patients.
 By surveying elderly frail and non-frail patients, administrators will have evidence of the unique needs for each of these populations.
 This may enable hospital care to take into account the needs of frail elderly patients and their caregivers, and may lead to changes that improve their hospital experience.

 In Canada, a new effort is being made to involve patients in their own health care, and to help improve their experiences with care.
 Part of this effort means asking patients about their experiences in the hospital.
 Some important types of questions involve asking the patients what was most important to them in the hospital and some good or bad experiences they had there.
 To ask these types of questions, researchers are using a questionnaire called the Canadian Patient Experience Survey.

-The survey covers 48 different aspects about hospital care.
+The survey covered 48 different aspects about hospital care.
 Researchers think some aspects will matter a lot to some patients, while others will be less important to other patients.
-This study will focus on elderly Canadians, and help health care administrators understand which parts of hospital care experiences are most and least important to patients.
+This study focused on elderly Canadians, and helped health care administrators understand which parts of hospital care experiences are most and least important to patients.

 Knowledge Users and Partners: